Naic: Demographics

-In the 2020 census, the population of Naic, was 160,987 people, with a density of sigfig 236,978/76.24.
+In the 2024 census, the population of Naic was 236,978 people, with a density of sigfig 236,978/76.24.

-It is the 9th most populous and the 14th most densely populated municipality/city in the province.
+It is the 7th most populous municipality/city in the province.
 The massive increase can be observed in the year 1990 when industrialization was introduced in the Province of Cavite (including Naic).
 Investors established their businesses in different industrial estates that magnetized people to migrate to Cavite due to job opportunities the province offers.
 Another factor attributed to the increase of population is the mushrooming of housing subdivisions (such as Belmont Homes in Palangue and Dorothea Homes in both Halang and Calubcob).
 Natural increase also contributes to the increase in population.
-The population density of the municipality based on the 2015 census was 1,500 inhabitants per square kilometre or 3,800 inhabitants per square mile.

-Among the barangays in Naic, Barangay Ibayo Silangan has the biggest population with 11,250 people while Barangay Balsahan has registered the smallest population with 478 people.
+Among the barangays in Naic, Barangay Sabang has the biggest population with 56,820 people while Barangay Balsahan has registered the smallest population with 270 people.

 The population of Naic have grown from the past few years.
 In 1990 the recorded population count by the Philippine Statistics Authority is about 52,000, about 73,000 in year 2000 (which increased by 3.45%), 87,058 is recorded in 2007 (2.46% increase), about 88,000 in 2010 (0.39% increase) and 111,454 in 2015 (increased by 4.60%).